Zyphorah/Prysma/docs/en/prysma.md

   * **End of Statement:** Each line of code must end with a semicolon (`;`).
   * **Delimitation:** Code blocks (functions, classes, loops) use curly braces `{ }`.
   * **Identifiers:** Case-sensitive.
+  * **Please note there is no floating point types currently, nor unsigned types, everything is a signed interger.
 -----

 ## Data Types